 For many types of cancer, progress in the areas of cancer screening and treatment has offered promise for earlier detection and higher cure rates.
 The term screening refers to the regular use of certain examinations or tests in persons who do not have any symptoms of a cancer but are at high risk for that cancer.
 When individuals are at high risk for a type of cancer, this means that they have certain characteristics or exposures, called risk factors that make them more likely to develop that type of cancer than those who do not have these risk factors.
 The risk factors are different for different types of cancer.
 An awareness of these risk factors is important because 1) some risk factors can be changed (such as smoking or dietary intake), thus decreasing the risk for developing the associated cancer; and 2) persons who are at high risk for developing a cancer can often undergo regular screening measures that are recommended for that cancer type.
 Researchers continue to study which characteristics or exposures are associated with an increased risk for various cancers, allowing for the use of more effective prevention, early detection and treatment strategies.

 Gastric cancer rates have been steadily declining in the United States and at this point, routine screening for this cancer is not performed.
-However, gastric cancer is still the leading cause of cancer in Japan, accounting for 18% of cancer deaths there.
 Mass screening programs for gastric cancer have been most effective in high-risk areas, such as Japan.
 Early gastric cancer has a high cure rate when it is surgically removed.
 In some Japanese studies, as many as 40% of newly diagnosed patients have early gastric cancer and as many as 60% of patients are actively participating in mass screening programs.
 Routine screening in Japan involves gastroscopy.